Install a development environment

-Create a Google Cloud Project for running your applications.
-Google Cloud Platform projects form the basis for creating, enabling, and using all Cloud Platform services.
+Create a GCP project to run your apps.
+GCP projects form the basis for creating, enabling, and using all GCP services.

-During local development, your .NET application must authenticate itself in order to interact with Google Cloud Platform APIs.
-The instructions below describe how to create a Service Account key for authenticating your application.
-Applications can use this method to authenticate locally and when deployed to Google Cloud Platform.
-Read more about authentication, including how authentication is handled once your application is deployed.
+During local development, your .NET app must authenticate itself in order to interact with GCP APIs.
+The following instructions describe how to create a service account key to authenticate your app.
+Apps can use this method to authenticate locally and when deployed to GCP.
+Read more about authentication, including how authentication is handled once your app is deployed.

-GOOGLE_APPLICATION_CREDENTIALSto the path of the JSON key that was downloaded.
-In powershell, the commands are:
+to the path of the JSON key that was downloaded.
+In PowerShell,

 $env:GOOGLE_APPLICATION_CREDENTIALS = "$env:USERPROFILE\Downloads\your-project-id-dea9fa230eae3.json"

 [Environment]::SetEnvironmentVariable("GOOGLE_APPLICATION_CREDENTIALS", "$env:USERPROFILE\Downloads\your-project-id-dea9fa230eae3.json", "User")